ammayathrajeshnair/awsroles/README.md

 - ELB

-I have also written so really small plugins to get the desired information.
+I have also written so really small plugins to get the desired information .

 Requirement to use these roles: